All Episodes

 Rush is a great promoter of one of the great liberal fantasies, the anthropomorphized SUV.

-You know, when I was a kid, I used to lie in bed at night and you'd hear something like in the trees outside and you'd think it was the bogeyman.
+You know, when I was a kid, I used to lie in bed at night and you'd hear something like in the trees outside and you'd think it was the bogeyman, the boogeyman's out there.

 He's going to get you.

-And it always sounds as if the SUV just was out at Bud's Roadhouse on Route 27 and got totally hammered.
+And they always sound as if the SUV just was out at Bud's Roadhouse on Route 27 and got totally hammered.

 And then this Toyota Corolla he tried to pick up wouldn't play ball.

-the SUV just drove into town and uh and smashed the place up.
+And so the SUV just drove into town and smashed the place up.

 And these stories are becoming impossible to parody now.

-This is a headline on uh WLTX in uh Columbia, South Carolina headline SUV runs into apartment flees scene.
+This is a headline on WLTX in Columbia, South Carolina.

-And uh this was uh 7 p.m deputies responded to a report that a vehicle had run over an air conditioning unit and then hit an apartment building at Hillendale apartments off Alcott Drive.
+Deputies responded to a report that a vehicle had run over an air conditioning unit and then hit an apartment building at Hillendale Apartments off Alcott Drive.

 Authorities say the SUV entered one of the units at the apartment.

-If you've got any information uh call Crime Stoppers in South Carolina.
+If you've got any information, call Crime Stoppers in South Carolina.

-You know we've been plagued by these now we're getting these SUV home invasions, you know you think you're sitting in your nice you've got your expensive gated community thing.
+You know, you think you're sitting in your nice, you've got your expensive gated community thing.

 What happens if the SUV comes through the gates and into your house?